rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 This is direct copy from your existing volume to a new blank volume on another storage node.
 Volume data is copied directly between CBS storage nodes over our high-speed local storage network.
-This method is recommended if you want to make quick copies of your volume data and use them immediately after creation.
+If you want to make quick copies of your volume data and use them immediately after creation, we recommend this method.

 -   **Snapshot method** (volume-to-snapshot-to-volume)